-My Dark Vanessa is a debut novel that has been getting a lot of buzz and a big push from the publisher's marketing department.
-And it absolutely deserves every bit of that.
+My Dark Vanessa is a debut novel that got a lot of initial buzz when it was first published and is now getting renewed interest from readers on social media.
+It absolutely deserves every bit of that.
 It's an incredible, disturbing, and timely story - one that has stuck with me long after I read the last page.

 The novel alternates between the titular Vanessa's present and her past.
 In the past she was a 15-year-old who won a spot at a prestigious boarding school.
 But once there she found herself isolated and lonely and susceptible to the offer of friendship, that becomes something far darker, from her 40-something English teacher.
 Jacob Strane was the only one who seemed to get her and she fell further and further under his spell.
 In the present day, in the midst of the #MeToo movement, another young woman has come forward and accused Strane of abuse and she reaches out to Vanessa to support her story.
 Vanessa is sent into a tailspin, not least because she's never been able to admit to herself just what happened with Strane and the long-lasting, detrimental effects it had on her life.
 She knows on some level that the relationship hurt her, but she cannot admit it, even to herself.